Discover Pages

 With reliable water access, farmers can grow both monsoon and winter crops, reducing dependency on rain-fed agriculture.
 This leads to higher crop yields, diverse cropping patterns, and improved food security.

-Empowering women in
+Empowering women in water management and sustainability

 Traditionally, women have shouldered the burden of collecting water, often walking long distances for this physically demanding task.
 NM Sadguru recognizes the vital role women play in water resource development, from planning and decision-making to management and maintenance.
 Their insights into household water needs, agriculture, and daily usage lead to more practical and efficient solutions that benefit the entire community.